ugognw/mypy-upgrade/README.md

     python3 -m pip install -U git+https://github.com/ugognw/mypy-upgrade.git
     # or if you don't have 'git' installed
     python3 -m pip install -U https://github.com/ugognw/mypy-upgrade/tree/development

+## Known Bugs

+This utility is unable to silence mypy errors which occur on lines ending in line continuation characters since any non-whitespace following such a character is a syntax error.
+Pre-formatting your code with a PEP8 adherent formatter (e.g., [`black`](http://black.readthedocs.io)) to replace such lines with parentheses is recommended.

+## Similar Projects

+If this doesn't fit your use-case, maybe one of these other projects will!

+* [`geo7/mypy_clean_slate`](https://github.com/geo7/mypy_clean_slate/tree/main): `mypy` reports are generated internally in `--strict` mode; includes support for suppressing multiple errors on a single line

+* [`whtsky/mypy-silent`](https://github.com/whtsky/mypy-silent/tree/master): relies solely on `typer` + the standard library; includes support for removing unused `type: ignore` comments but no support for suppressing multiple errors on a single line

+* [`patrick91/mypy-silent`](https://github.com/patrick91/mypy-silent/tree/feature/multiple-errors): a fork of `whtsky/mypy-silent` with support for suppressing multiple errors on a single line (on the `feature/multiple-errors` branch)

+* [`uptickmetachu/mypy-silent`](https://github.com/uptickmetachu/mypy-silent/tree/main): a fork of `whtsky/mypy-silent` with support for suppressing multiple errors on a single line